 JD's are an assorted tool for Human Capital management.
 Regardless of using it for hiring or regulating a performance review, at some nor the other time one or many job descriptions must have crossed the desk of an HR professional.
 Organizations can use a well-crafted JD not only as a valuable aid in the job-recruiting process but also as an outline for reporting relationships and working conditions.

 JD's are very essential, which means that great care needs to be taken in creating them and updating them from time to time.

-2) A Job Description provides a consistent understanding across various departments of job position roles and how they help the organization to bloom.
+2. A Job profile provides a consistent understanding across various departments of job position roles and how they help the organization to bloom.

-5) A proper Job Description justifies an employee’s pay.
+5. A proper employee Job Description justifies an employee’s pay.

-6) A well-crafted Job Description can be used to set measurable performance goals based on roles and responsibilities in the job description, and then coach the employees to meet those goals required.
+6. A well-crafted JD can be used to set measurable performance goals based on roles and responsibilities in the job description, and then coach the employees to meet those goals required.

-9) Employers can use the job descriptions as a criterion for performance, and as a tool to encourage employee performance to reach above and beyond the job description in respect to receive recognition and rewards.
+9. Employers can use the JD as a criterion for performance, and as a tool to encourage employee performance to reach above and beyond the job profile in respect to receive recognition and rewards.

-11) JD's can help identify specific skills and abilities that are essential for a position or the environmental pressures that apply to the position.
-A well-crafted job description tells the candidate the requisites of the job.
-After reading the job description, some candidates might decide that they are not fit for the position or may not be interested in it.
+11. JD's can help identify specific skills and abilities that are essential for a position or the environmental pressures that apply to the position.
+A well-crafted employee job description tells the candidate the requisites of the job.
+After reading the JD, some candidates might decide that they are not fit for the position or may not be interested in it.